k8gb-io/k8gb/docs/index.md

 ## Configuration

 `Gslb` resources should contain all configuration options for the GSLB hosts they represent.
-However, any other global Oh My GLB specific configuration should be specified as arguments to the binary or by reading a specified YAML configuration file.
+However, any other global k8gb specific configuration should be specified as arguments to the binary or by reading a specified YAML configuration file.

 ## Runtime environments

-Oh My GLB instances should be able to run on any Linux based operating system but should run best within in a Kubernetes environment as a Deployment etc.
+k8gb instances should be able to run on any Linux based operating system but should run best within in a Kubernetes environment as a Deployment etc.

 ## Existing GSLB projects